-Jacque Tara Washington is the executive producer of her two independently produced CDs: World of Passion and Jazz Passions.
-Jacque performed in Matsumoto, Japan for 3 months and was invited back a year later as the featured jazz vocalist for the grand opening of the Tokyo Dome Hotel in Tokyo, Japan and she performed in Tokyo for 3 months.
-She was the featured jazz vocalist at the Portman-Ritz Carlton Hotel in Shanghai, China.
+Jacque Tara Washington is the executive producer of her two independently produced CDs, World of Passion and Jazz Passions.
+Jacque performed in Matsumoto, Japan for 3 months and was invited back a year later as the featured jazz vocalist for the grand opening of the Tokyo Dome Hotel in Tokyo, Japan and performed in Tokyo for 3 months.
+She was a featured jazz vocalist at the Portman-Ritz Carlton Hotel in Shanghai, China.
 Jacque performed in Martinique, the French West Indies for a tribute concert to the late trumpeter Don Cherry, and in London, England at the Palookaville Jazz Club.
 Jacque also appeared regularly on Black Entertainment Television’s Jazz Discoveries.
-Jacque has performed in various venues across the United States and continues to sing with various big bands.
+Jacque continues to perform throughout the United States.